 - MCU will accept private student loan funds.

-What is the anticipated time frame for completion of each program?
+What is the anticipated time frame for the completion of each program?

-- The program deadline for students enrolled in the bachelor’s degree is 7.33 years and could be completed in as little as 3.33 years.
+- The program deadline for students enrolled in a Bachelor’s degree is 7.33 years and could be completed in as little as 3.33 years.

 May I complete a degree less than the designed time frame?

 - You may complete your degree as quickly as you are able to successfully complete the coursework; however, your clinical experience must span at least two (2) years.

 - Our statistics show that students rarely complete a program earlier than the designed time frame.
 There are a number of reasons for this:

 - Students may have other life obligations that require a steady academic pace e.g. unable to move, young children, work obligations.

 - These life circumstances will tend to slow students down to a more “part-time” speed or less.
 Our program time frames are designed with these life circumstances in mind.

 - Students may find themselves in a clinical placement that does not have the birth volume necessary.